Christianity 2.0 – Starting Over

 I was in the Jesuits for fifteen years.
 I spent a lot of time studying the Bible and the history of Christianity.
 After a while I became very curious about how it was that Christian beliefs about Jesus shifted from the experience of the resurrection to the idea of the resurrection.
 It was a shift that in the phrase of Cardinal Newman (Apologia Pro Vita Sua) went from real assent to notional assent, from a vivid sensory experience to a mere idea.
 I could never identify the exact time that the shift took place, but certainly the earliest Christian martyrs went to their deaths with a joy that could only be attributed to the fact that they knew that death is not only a transition, but an existential improvement.

 Now I understand that the place of the resurrection in Christianity was ambiguous from the very start.
 Magical-shamanic religion has a clear place for a meritorious death.
-But it does not have a place for a demonstration of a transition from time to eternity.
-This is the fundamental ambiguity of Good News 1.0.
+But it does not have a place for a transition from time to eternity.
+This is the fundamental problem of Good News 1.0.

 Paul’s announcement of the good news of Jesus Christ was a clear reference to the temple tradition of Judaism.